VictorPerezAsuaje/100-days-of-scss/README.md

 # 100 days of (S)CSS challenge

 Attempting the 100 days of (S)CSS by building 100 small projects using SCSS.
+The number 0 is the baseline I use for all projects, so they keep a certain consistency as specified in the following list:

+- A title header
+- A 300x300 pixels canvas
+- An attribution paragraph at the bottom
+- A gravatar
+- Breakpoints (just in case)
+- Color palette on SCSS variables (not mapped)
+- Basic resets for margin, padding, font-family, etc.

-Here you will see the whole list: http://todayilearned.eu/ 😄
+Here you will see the whole list of projects done: http://todayilearned.eu/ 😄

 ## 🤘 Acknoledgements